-All participants attending TAFA will be required during the registration process to agree to TAFA’s Health and Safety Rules and Participant Pledge [PDF] along with a COVID-19 Waiver and Release of Liability [PDF].
+All participants attending Taking Action for Animals in person will be required to agree to Health and Safety Rules and Participant Pledge along with a COVID-19 Waiver and Release of Liability during the registration process.

-All in-person participants will be required to comply with the following protocols as part of their participation at Taking Action for Animals 2022:
+All in-person participants will be required to comply with the following protocols as part of their participation at Taking Action for Animals 2023:

 - Use hand sanitizer and wash your hands frequently.